the command line

 rm -r

-command (-r flag forces the remove command to delete the directory and all the files within it).
+command (-r flag forces the remove command to delete all the files within the directory).
 Pro-tip: you can userm *

 to delete all of the files inside a directory simultaneously; use with caution.